Solaris Bus & Coach: Środa Wielkopolska

 The facility in Środa Wielkopolska specialises in the production of steel bodyframes for buses and rolling stock.
 Solaris bought the factory in 1998, following the bankruptcy of the former owner, TRAMAD.
 The facility in Środa Wielkopolska employs about 360 people.
 About 8 bodyframes are completed here every day.
 In 2018, the company started the concurrent extension of the steel structure plant in Środa Wielkopolska and the plant in Bolechowo.

 The second production hall in Środa Wielkopolska was launched in 2009, to serve the needs of orders for Solaris Tramino trams for the public transport operator MPK Poznań.
 Specialising in tram bodyframes, this particular facility caters only for the production of Tramino trams.

 Poznań

 The factory in Poznań at Wieruszewska street is a facility focusing on the production of rolling stock, where the final assembly of Solaris Tramino trams takes place.
 Just like the plant in Środa Wielkopolska, this facility was built to handle orders placed by MPK Poznań.
-Earlier prototype models of trams were manufactured in production halls of external firms.
+Earlier prototype models of trams were manufactured in the production halls of external firms.

 Biggest orders

 E.THE.L Athens

-At the beginning of 2008 the municipal bus operator from Athens, E..THE.L, issued an invitation to tender for 320 city buses – namely 220 MIDI-class and 100 MAXI-class vehicles.
-Solaris’ bid was singled out from among others and so, in July 2008, the company signed a contract for the supply of 100 Urbino 18 and 220 Alpino 8,6 buses.
+At the beginning of 2008, the municipal bus operator from Athens, E..THE.L, issued an invitation to tender for 320 city buses – namely 220 MIDI-class and 100 MAXI-class vehicles.
+Solaris’ bid was singled out from among others, and in July 2008, the company signed a contract for the supply of 100 Urbino 18 and 220 Alpino 8,6 buses.
 The contract value exceeded EUR 80 million.
 The deliveries were completed by the end of 2009.